Parents lobby Florida lawmakers on medical marijuana

-TALLAHASSEE, Florida (Reuters) - Parents of children suffering from severe epilepsy and other illnesses got a sympathetic reaction on Thursday from Florida lawmakers considering the legalization of a new marijuana strain that shows promising results for controlling seizures.
+TALLAHASSEE, Fla., Jan 9 (Reuters) - Parents of children suffering from severe epilepsy and other illnesses got a sympathetic reaction on Thursday from Florida lawmakers considering the legalization of a new marijuana strain that shows promising results for controlling seizures.

 “We don’t have time to wait,” said Paige Figi, the mother of a 7-year-old girl for whom the strain “Charlotte’s Web” is named.